ppy/osu-wiki/news/2025/2025-08-15-project-loved-august-2025.md

 You may have heard of Naidaaka before as the mapper of [Logical Stimulus](https://osu.ppy.sh/beatmapsets/651507#osu) and [Technical Master](https://osu.ppy.sh/beatmapsets/630818#osu/1331610), notoriously known for their difficulty — and today is no exception!

 This map features some iconic patterns and is typical of what would nowadays be considered a "clip farm" map.
-The kiai section towards the very end features relentless alt patterns that range from sharper angle wiggles to huge snaps that feel equally as scary to hit as satisfying.
+The kiai section towards the very end features relentless alt patterns that range from sharper angle wiggles to huge snaps that feel just as scary to hit as satisfying.
 There are also many hints of playful gameplay beforehand, utilising overlaps that try to throw players off, as well as sprinkles of aim control that just about prepare you for what's to come.

 Whether you want to see what players are capable of or if you want to prove yourself worthy of a leaderboard spot yourself, the next step should be to vote Yes for this map in the poll!